zwang695/alexa-skills-list/skills/B01DKTNECI/README.md

 To use the NBA stats by iknow.io skill, try saying...

-* *Alexa, ask I Know NBA for Kevin Durant stats*
+* *Alexa, ask I Know NBA for the Cavs stats in the last 5 games*

-* *Ask I Know NBA for the three points percent of Stephen Curry in his last ten games*
+* *Three points percent of Stephen Curry in his last ten games*

-* *Ask I Know NBA for rebounds of Lebron James on march fourth*
+* *Rebounds of Lebron James on march fourth*

 Alexa just became an NBA superfan!
-You can ask her for the statistics of any active NBA player.
+You can ask her for the statistics of any active NBA player or team.
 You can get the averages throughout the season, statistics for a specific game, or the last X games.

+This skill supports continuous stats and filters.
+You can just ask Alexa to "open I know NBA", and just state player name, team name or filter (e.g., last 5 games, offensive rebounds) to change your query each time.

 ***